 AI-Assisted Curriculum Adaptation for Mixed-Ability Classes

-An example workflow for adapting lessons into multiple ability tiers while preserving consistent learning outcomes
+An example workflow for adapting lessons into multiple ability tiers while preserving shared learning outcomes and teacher control.

 The Challenge